 Beer & Seaweed Shampoo Bar

 This bar soap formulated for your hair!
 Shampoo bars aren't for everyone, but they might be right for you.
 If you are looking for a more natural hair regimen, a shampoo bar might be right for you.
 If you are looking for something that will help tame your frizzies, a shampoo bar might be right for you.
 If you want to unlock your hair's natural wave, a shampoo bar might be right for you.
 This shampoo bar works best on normal to dry hair.
+If your hair is especially dry or frizzy, you may want to try our Coconut Honey shampoo bars instead.

 Made with a blend of patchouli, cedarwood, and lemongrass essential oils.
 The deep, earthy scent will linger in your hair.